jeremyschiemann/go-fuzzing-seminar/README.md

 ## Whats next

+- go more in-depth about how it works
 - update to gfuzz to latest go version
 - write "bigger" go app to test fuzzing
 - see if result will be helpful